stonezyg/modernize-apps-katacoda/scenarios/developer-intro/02-verifying-dev.md

 * Route: **www** route registers the service on the built-in external load-balancer and assigns a public DNS name to it so that it can be reached from outside OpenShift cluster.

-You can review the above resources in the OpenShift Web Console or using `oc describe` command:
+You can review the above resources in the OpenShift Web Console or using the `oc describe` command:

 > **bc** is the short-form of **buildconfig** and can be interchangeably used
 > instead of it with the OpenShift CLI.
 The same goes for **is** instead